 - Help prevent the spread of weeds and pests by checking your vehicle, camping equipment and clothing to ensure they are clean before visiting parks, waterways and forests. - Respect Indigenous art and other sites of cultural significance.
-Seek appropriate permission. - Do not touch rock art, which can be damaged by the natural oils from human skin. - Preserve the past by observing but not touching cultural or historic structures and artefacts. - Leave rocks, plants and other natural objects as you find them. - Avoid introducing or transporting non-native species.
-Do not transport firewood. - Learn to recognise non-native species and report sightings to appropriate sources. - Do not travel through quarantine areas. - Avoid transporting mud and dieback fungal spores in boot and tyre treads.
-Clean before and after travelling. - Check clothing and all gear, and burn or dispose of all hitchhiker-type seeds, before and after travelling into different areas.
+Seek appropriate permission. - Do not touch rock art, which can be damaged by the natural oils from human skin. - Preserve the past by observing but not touching cultural or historic structures and artefacts. - Do not build structures or furniture, or dig trenches. - Never remove obstacles, such as rocks and logs, from the trail surface. - Leave rocks, plants and other natural objects as you find them. - Avoid introducing or transporting non-native species.
+Do not transport firewood. - Learn to recognise non-native species and report sightings to appropriate sources. - Do not travel through quarantine areas.

+- Avoid transporting mud and dieback fungal spores.
+Wash bike tyres, shoes and pedals before riding into a different area to prevent the spread of disease and unnatural species migration. - Check clothing and all gear, and burn or dispose of all hitchhiker-type seeds, before and after travelling into different areas.